irudik/aem6510/README.md

   - Mixtape: properties of regression, directed acyclical graphs, potential outcomes causal model
   - Greenstone, M. and Gayer, T., 2009.
 Quasi-experimental and experimental approaches to environmental economics.
 Journal of Environmental Economics and Management, 57(1), pp.21-44.
   - Deschenes, O. and Meng, K.C., 2018.
 Quasi-experimental methods in environmental economics: Opportunities and challenges.
 In Handbook of Environmental Economics (Vol. 4, pp. 285-332).

+We will be using [RStudio Cloud](https://rstudio.cloud/) for computing.

 ### [Oct 20: R and the tidyverse, causal inference, randomized control trials](https://ivanrudik.com)